ssokolow/fastdupes/README.md

 The default mode of operation is as follows:

-1. The given paths are recursively walked (subject to `--exclude` rules) to gather a list of files for comparison.
+1. The given paths are recursively walked (subject to `--exclude`) to gather a list of files.
-2. Gathered files are grouped by their size in bytes (because `stat()` is fast compared to actually reading file content) and any groups containing only one entry are discarded.
+2. Files are grouped by size (because `stat()` is fast compared to `read()`) and single-entry groups are pruned away.
-3. Groups are further subdivided by taking the SHA1 hash of the first `16KiB` of each file and, again, discarding groups which now contain only one item.
+3. Groups are subdivided and pruned by hashing the first `16KiB` of each file.
-4. The few files which remain are read in `64KiB` chunks and groups are again subdivided based on SHA1 hashes.
-This time, of their full contents.
+4. Groups are subdivided and pruned again by hashing full contents.
-5. Any groups which contain more than one item contain sets of duplicated files.
+5. Any groups which remain are sets of duplicates.

-This approach provides an excellent compromise between runtime and memory consumption.
+Because this multi-pass approach eliminates files from consideration as early as possible, it reduces the amount of disk I/O that needs to be performed by at least an order of magnitude, greatly speeding up the process.

 Here are the final status messages from a cold-cache run I did on my machine to root out cases where my manual approach to backing up things that don't change